-An authentic, southern cornbread dressing recipe made with homemade buttermilk cornbread, shredded chicken, and lots of chopped veggies.
-This soul food cornbread dressing recipe will be the star of your Thanksgiving dinner!
+An authentic Southern chicken and dressing recipe made with homemade buttermilk cornbread, shredded chicken, broth, and lots of chopped veggies.
+This soul food chicken and dressing recipe will be the star of your Thanksgiving dinner!

 No holiday is complete in the South, especially Thanksgiving, without a big ol' pan of cornbread dressing.
-This recipe is loaded with flavor and has the perfect texture - not too dry and not too soupy.
+This chicken and dressing recipe is loaded with flavor and has the perfect texture - not too dry and not too soupy.

 - Variations and Substitutions